hedzr/cmdr-cxx/README.md

 Every entry in `Option Store` that we call it a config item.
 The entries are hierarchical.
 So we locate it with a dotted key path string.

 A config item is free data type dynamically.
-That is saying, you could change the data type of a item.
-Such as set one entry to integer array, from integer originally.
+That is saying, you could change the data type of a item at runtime.
+Such as setting one entry to integer array, from integer originally.